-- The student must complete 67% of all credit/non-credit courses attempted.
+The student must complete 67% of all credit/non-credit courses attempted.
 Courses with grades of I, W, F, or U will not be considered completed hours.
-Transfer credits that are accepted will be included in the calculation of courses completed or attempted. - 2.
-The student also must maintain the following a minimum 2.00 semester and cumulative grade point average (GPA).
+Transfer credits that are accepted will be included in the calculation of courses completed or attempted.

+The student also must maintain the following: a minimum 2.00 grade point average (GPA) the following semester and a minimum